LALalitViyogi/LALalitViyogi/README.md

 - ⚡ Fun fact: ...
 -->

-- 💼 I'm a Pre-Final Year CSE undergrad at NIT-Jalandhar.
+- 💼 I'm a Final Year CSE undergrad at NIT-Jalandhar.
 - 🔭 I've recently worked as Python Developer Intern at Lejhro Technologies.
 - 🌱 I’m currently learning API development and database management.
 - 👯 I’m looking to collaborate on Test-Driven Software Development in amazing Python 🐍.